-Now in its Fourth season, Scalehouse Voices is a series of talks with local and visiting artists and scholars, exploring ideas and techniques, practice and process, creativity and culture.
+Now in its sixth season, Scalehouse Voices is a series of talks with local and visiting artists and scholars, exploring ideas and techniques, practice and process, creativity and culture.
 We feature fresh voices, perspectives, and ideas of nationally and internationally acclaimed artists, designers, and scholars.
-We’re excited to launch the 2021 Virtual Voices Series with Daniela Repas on April 8th, 2021 at 6:00pm.
-Reserve your tickets today.

 Scalehouse and OSU-Cascades present, Heidi Schwegler, In Praise of Fragmentation